thegooddocsproject/templates/our-team/our-team-guide.md

 ## Why do I need the Our Team template?
 At the end of the day, open source communities are powered by people.
 The success of an open source project depends less on the cool tech or resources you're building and more about the health of the community of people who both contribute to the project and use the technologies you create.
-In order to help your project succeed, both your users and your contributors need to be able to communicate effectively with you to accomplish important tasks, including (but not limited to):
+To help your project succeed, both your users and your contributors need to be able to communicate effectively with you to accomplish important tasks, including (but not limited to):

 - Joining your community and collaborating with you to exchange ideas and help your technology improve.
 - Making your technology better by letting you know about bugs or usability improvements that can help increase the chances your technology will be adopted.